-College Decision Time: Federal Student Loan FAQs from our ATAs
+College Decision Time: Federal Student Loan FAQs from our ACAs

-To kick it off this Thursday morning, we're focusing on questions related to the Federal Direct Student Loan program, the topic of yesterday's blog post (does everyone remember who William D. Ford is?)
+Today we're focusing on questions related to the Federal Direct Student Loan program.
 Drum roll please…

 - When is the interest rate determined each year for the Federal Direct Student Loan?

 The interest rate is set annually in late spring and is fixed for the life of each academic year's loans.
 The interest rate is set by the federal government and is tied to the rate of the 10-year Treasury note.

 - My offer has both a Subsidized and an Unsubsidized Direct Loan listed.
 What is the difference between the two?

 The Subsidized Direct Loan won't start accruing interest until after the student's 6-month grace period following graduation.
 The Unsubsidized Direct Loan begins accruing interest once the loan is disbursed to the school.
 The interest rate is the same for the Subsidized and Unsubsidized Direct Loans.

 - What determines if I receive a Subsidized versus an Unsubsidized Direct Loan?